-All ADP students will be assigned an academic advisor from the staff of the academic success center.
-ADP students will maintain this advisor regardless of their major area of study.
+All ADP students will be assigned an initial academic advisor from the academic success staff.
+The staff advisor can later request the student be assigned an academic advisor appropriate to an ADP degree program in which the student has declared a major.
 (Back to ToC)